Vietnam's Next Top Model season 7: Episode 1

 This was the casting episode.
 It shows that many people who really wanted to aspire to become Vietnam's Next Top Model.
 The judges have their different reactions when it comes to modelling skills and talents of many aspirants.
+After three rounds of catwalk in swimsuit, photoshoot and interview with the judges, only twenty-four out of multitudes of aspirants across Vietnam are chosen to the final challenge.

-In the end, only eighteen out of multitudes of aspirants across Vietnam are chosen as the finalists of this cycle.
+The next day, the 24 semifinalists arrive at a cargo port for a runway challenge above the air, while holding a tray of water glass.
+In the end, only eighteen are chosen as the finalists of this cycle.
 These aspirants are selected in no particular order by performance level that they achieved.